Our program

 High School

-At the end of the second class, students will have the choice to continue towards the international option of the French baccalaureate or to prepare for the IB diploma
+At the end of the 10th grade, students will have the choice to continue towards the French International Baccalaureate (BFI) or to prepare for the IB diploma (IBDP)*.

-The school’s curriculum will, thanks to its bilingualism and the content taught, allow students to pursue university studies both in France and in English-speaking countries.
+The school’s curriculum will, thanks to its bilingualism and the strong content taught, allow students to pursue university studies both in France and in English-speaking countries, as well as French-speaking countries.